DIPlib/diplib/doc/src/releases/windows_release.md

 Also the following dependencies have been downloaded:

 1. FFTW, version 3.3.10 <https://fftw.org/download.html>.
-Download the source as we will build our own static library
-1. FreeGlut, version 3.2.1 <http://freeglut.sourceforge.net/index.php#download>.
-Download the source as we will build our own static library
+Download the source as we will build our own static library (see [FFTW static library](#fftw-static-library))
 1. GLFW, version 3.3.6 <https://www.glfw.org/download.html>.
-Download the 64-bit Windows binaries as they also contain a prebuild static library
+Download the 64-bit Windows binaries as they contain a prebuild static library
 1. Freetype, version 2.11.1 <https://github.com/ubawurinna/freetype-windows-binaries/releases>.
-Download the `Source code (zip)` as is it also contains a prebuild static library
+Download the `Source code (zip)` as is it contains a prebuild static library
 1. Bio-Formats package, version 6.8.1 <https://www.openmicroscopy.org/bio-formats/downloads/>.
 Download `bioformats_package.jar`

-For some dependencies static libraries need to be build up front.
-For this `Visual Studio` and `CMake` need to be available.

 ### FFTW static library

+To build the FFTW static libraries `Visual Studio` and `CMake` must be available.

 For the FFTW library two versions need to be build: single precision `fftw3f.lib` and double precision `fftw3.lib` (for more information: <https://fftw.org/fftw3_doc/Precision.html>)